 We can see how these sorts of narratives are spun by academics following the current fashion in political correctness and ‘radical discourses’, with plenty of transgression and oppression to get the book accepted by academic publishers and ordered by dance and sociology departments and paid for by taxpayer funded university libraries.
 In the current climate of academic culture studies this is the kind of thing you need to say for the book to be accepted by predominantly female, leftist, probably lesbian and certainly radical feminist dance department and sociology academics: a narrative of the appropriation of exotic African cultures and oppression of poor dark women by powerful white men.

-It’s all very exotic, radical and titilating, but whether there is any truth to it or not (which is questionable, see Why tango is not an Afro dance stolen by evil whites) pretty much useless from the point of view of a person wishing to learn how to dance tango as a form of self-improvement and personal development.
+It’s all very exotic, radical and titillating, but whether there is any truth to it or not (which is questionable, see Why tango is not an Afro dance stolen by evil whites) pretty much useless from the point of view of a person wishing to learn how to dance tango as a form of self-improvement and personal development.
 On the contrary, I suggest that the understanding of tango in terms of the evolution of the structure of tango music, rather than giving us spontaneous diversity of local musical forms, provides us with an understanding of what they have in common and the connection between them.
-While perhaps less radical and titilating, and more boring and bland, showing connections and continuities with established mainstream culture provides, in my view, a more useful way into the form for the student.
+While perhaps less radical and titillating, and more boring and bland, showing connections and continuities with established mainstream culture provides, in my view, a more useful way into the form for the student.